How to match your makeup to your style type

 Part of the epidemic of people disliking their facial features may be due to the tendency to do makeup based on what’s trendy rather than on what enhances our unique features.

-What if I want to follow makeup trends?
+What if you want to follow makeup trends?

-Doing makeup by your style essences doesn’t mean you can’t follow trends, though.
+But doing makeup by your style essences doesn’t mean you can’t follow trends.
 If you learn your most harmonious makeup styles, you can find trends that fit with your essences, or modify trends to better suit you.

 And of course, you’re never obligated to follow any style recommendations for your type, so if you love a makeup trend that doesn’t fit with your essences, feel free to wear it anyway!
 Style analysis guidelines only have to be as strict as you want them to be.